code-ember/Software-Security/README.md

 ## Software Security

-### A briefe summarize of the client, Artemis Financial, and their software requirements.
+Brief summarize of the client, Artemis Financial, and their software requirements.

 ### Who was the client?
 Artemis Financial is a financial consulting company that develops individualized financial plans for savings, retirement, investments, and insurance for their patrons.
 They want to implement and apply the most current and effective software security.